chrisemunt/mg-dbx/README.md

 High speed Synchronous and Asynchronous access to InterSystems Cache/IRIS and YottaDB from Node.js.

 Chris Munt <cmunt@mgateway.com>
-22 April 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)
+2 September 2021, M/Gateway Developments Ltd [http://www.mgateway.com](http://www.mgateway.com)

 * Verified to work with Node.js v8 to v16.
 * Two connectivity models to the InterSystems or YottaDB database are provided: High performance via the local database API or network based.